infobip/infobip-api-csharp-client/email.md

 #### Delivery reports
 For each message that you send out, we can send you a delivery report in real-time.
 All you need to do is specify your endpoint when sending email in `notifyUrl` field.
-You can use data models from the library and the pre-configured `com.infobip.JSON` serializer.

 Additionally you can use `messageId` or `bulkId` to fetch reports.

 ```csharp
     try
     {